be_ixf;ym_202303 d_20; ct_50

 Lucy (bottom left, purple jacket) with her team at Kensington High School.

 Anaya Artopee, Team Leader at Lewis C. Cassidy Academics Plus, spoke about a student with whom she worked last year.
 The student began the year reluctant to engage in class.
 He kept his head down and was hesitant to speak up when he needed help.
-Anaya’s literacy interventions provided the student with a safe space to ask questions and gain the confidence needed to engage in his learning.
+Anaya’s literacy tutoring sessions provided the student with a safe space to ask questions and gain the confidence needed to engage in his learning.

-The literacy interventions additionally helped the student become more confident with sounding out new words; whenever the student began to doubt himself, Anaya would offer reassurance and encouragement.
-The student gradually gained confidence in attempting the words on his own, and he began participating much more frequently in both Anaya’s interventions and the larger classroom.
+Anaya explains, “In my tutoring sessions, I use guiding questions to help students connect the reading to things they already know.
+He began to thrive in those spaces once he realized he already knew a lot more than he thought.”
+The tutoring sessions additionally helped the student become more confident with sounding out new words; whenever the student began to doubt himself, Anaya would offer reassurance and encouragement.
+The student gradually gained confidence in attempting the words on his own, and he began participating much more frequently in both Anaya’s tutoring sessions and the larger classroom.

 Anaya (pictured left) with her Cassidy School teammates at the start of the service year.